ThijnK/discord-bot-template-ts/README.md

 ### Autocomplete

-Support for autocomplete options, as described in [this](https://discordjs.guide/slash-commands/autocomplete.html) discordjs guide, is provided in the template.
+Support for autocomplete, as described in [this](https://discordjs.guide/slash-commands/autocomplete.html) `discord.js` guide, is provided in the template.
 You can simply enable autocomplete for a command option by using [`setAutocomplete(true)`](https://discord.js.org/docs/packages/builders/1.8.1/SlashCommandStringOption:Class#setAutocomplete) on a `SlashCommandStringOption`.
-You have to provide the autcompletion yourself (see the guide linked above), in an event handler specified under the `autocomplete` field in the argument of the `command()` function.
+You have to provide the autcompletion yourself (see the guide linked above), in an event handler specified under the `autocomplete` field in the argument of the `command()` function (similar to how you would define the `exec` function).

 For instance: